Nibezak/payflow-package/docs/core/reference/customers.md

 namespace App\Auth;

-use Lunar\Hub\Auth\Impersonate as LunarImpersonate;
+use Payflow\Hub\Auth\Impersonate as PayflowImpersonate;
 use Illuminate\Contracts\Auth\Authenticatable;
 use Illuminate\Support\Facades\URL;

-class Impersonate extends LunarImpersonate
+class Impersonate extends PayflowImpersonate
 {
     /**
      * Return the URL for impersonation.